harryf/comedy/docs/_shows/20190827_Kontiki_27th_August_2019.md

 >
 > How wrong I was.
 >
-> Because for you guys, for you guys,
+> Because for you guys, for you guys, you're mostly under 30.
 >
-> you're mostly under 30.
->
 > Tinder for you guys is an amazing place.
 >
-> Because you get to swipe your way through hot, sexy bodies
+> You get to swipe your way through hot, sexy bodies.
 >
-> and potential erotic encounters.
+> And potential erotic encounters.
 >
-> And the dream, the dream that your prince,
+> And the dream, the dream that your prince, your ideal man, might somehow be in
 >
-> your ideal man might somehow be in there.
+> there.
 >
-> But for me,
+> But for me, Tinder over 40 is a dark place.
 >
-> for me, Tinder over 40 is a dark place.
+> I get to swipe my way through broken marriages.
 >
-> I get to swipe my way through broken marriages,
+> Drug and alcohol problems.
 >
-> drug and alcohol problems,
+> Psychiatrists.
 >
-> psychiatrists.
->
 > Fucking hard, man.
 >
-> And, you know,
+> And you know, the worst is when you see the tattoos and say, "No regrets!"
 >
-> the worst is when you see the tattoos and say,
+> Philippa, do you have tattoos back there?
 >
-> no regrets.
->
-> Philippa, do you have tattoos?
->
-> Back there?
->
-> On your...
->
 > You do?
 >
-> What kind of tattoos do you have, Philippa?
+> You do.
+What kind of tattoos do you have, Philippa?
 >
 > Quite different ones.
 >
-> Yeah, you know, dropped in Congress in different cities.
+> Yeah, you know, dropped in Congress in a different city.
 >
-> And it just couldn't stay simple.
+> And in the United States, I would never be able to get them.
 >
-> Never be able to do that.
+> So you've been collecting tattoos in every city around the world.
 >
-> So you've been collecting tattoos in every city around the world?
->
-> Yeah.
->
 > Is it all guys' names?
 >
-> Okay.
+> Okay, we don't need to get upset.
 >
-> We don't need to go.
+> "Oh, I'm a bad guy."
 >
-> Oh, I'm a bad guy.
+> Because, you know, and the thing is actually, if we go back to Tinder for a
 >
-> Because, you know...
+> second,
 >
-> And the thing is, actually,
+> the hard part is actually more that, you know, when you see older women,
 >
-> but if we go back to Tinder for a second,
->
-> the hard part is actually...
->
-> more that, you know,
->
-> when you see older women,
->
 > they're oddly specific in their profiles on Tinder
 >
 > about what they don't want from their next relationship.
 >
-> It's kind of like this is what their guy last did to them.
+> It's kind of like this is what their guide last did to them.
 >
-> You know, it's like,
+> You know, it's like, "Swipe left if you hate my children.
 >
-> swipe left if you hate my children.
->
 > Swipe left if you're planning to run off with my sister.
 >
-> Swipe left if you fantasize about adult diapers.
+> Swipe left if you fantasize about adult diapers."
 >
 > Yeah, I know, it's hard.
+It's hard.
 >
-> It's hard.
->
-> And I have to ask,
+> And I have to ask women, what is it, ladies here,
->
-> women, what is it?
->
-> Ladies here,
 >
 > what is it that happens to you in the next 10 to 15 years
 >